Last updated: November 2022

 What many don’t know is that you can keep the colors there longer if you keep your eyes focused on the center.

 The spinning ballerina illusion with its solution.
-Just occlude one of the two figures on the side to see that the ballerina spins both ways.
+Occlude one of the two side figures to see the ballerina spin both ways.

-Focus on the center to see a green that isn’t there.
-Is this an illusion or a hallucination?
+Focus on the center to see a color that isn’t there.
+Is that color an illusion or a hallucination?